 - Delayed introduction of solids beyond 10 months of age

 - History of severe vomiting with delayed diagnosis and management of reflux

 - History of food allergy e.g. cow’s milk protein allergy

-- Other medical conditions that can impact on appetite e.g. chronic kidney disease
+- Other medical conditions that can impact appetite e.g. chronic kidney disease

-- Heavy reliance on pre-made baby foods or meals (due to its smooth texture)
+- Heavy reliance on pre-made baby foods or meals (due to their smooth texture)

 - Delayed introduction of dairy products (can cause unfamiliarity)